-Depending on the jurisdiction, all or most security interests can be granted in an omnibus security agreement, but it is also customary to execute a security principles document that identifies the main terms and conditions applicable to each of the local security documents that must be formalised in the relevant jurisdictions by reason of language or local formalities (e.g., notarisation).
+Depending on the jurisdiction, all or most security interests can be granted in an omnibus security agreement, but it is also customary, especially in cross-border transactions, to execute a security principles document (whether a standalone document or as a schedule to the facilities agreement) that identifies the main terms and conditions applicable to each of the local security documents that must be formalised in the relevant jurisdictions by reason of language or local formalities (e.g., notarisation).

 Security documents can vary significantly, but the contents will usually include, inter alia:

 - regulation of the creation and perfection of the security;

 - regulation and mechanics of the extension of the security to other assets (e.g., in the case of security over shares, its extension to any newly issued shares);

 - regulation of the release and cancellation of the security interests whether as a result of the fulfilment of the secured obligations or in other situations such as a permitted disposal of the collateral;

 - representations and warranties including, most importantly, those relating to title and ownership over the collateral and its main features or characteristics;

 - covenants normally relating to the maintenance, use and preservation of the collateral;